 Bots are one of the main culprits of click fraud whether it stems from your competitor or not, they can seriously drain your advertising budget.

-These “bots”, “click bots”, “internet bot”, “web robot” or “WWW robot” are ones that perform automated tasks over the internet.
+Commonly referred to as “bots”, “click bots”, “internet bot”, “web robot” or “WWW robot” are designed to perform automated tasks over the internet.

 Did you know?